yayachiken/PyMorsetrainer/README.md

 In Farnsworth timing, the letters are unchanged, but the pauses between letters and words may be lengthened.

-At first, newe operators will only be required to distinguished between two characters of morse code.
+At first, newer operators will only be required to distinguished between two characters of morse code.
 When they are able to copy a random stream of these two characters accurately (i.e. with 90% accuracy or larger), they have mastered these two letters.
 After that they can proceed to the next lesson, where another